sampwhite/dynamicruntime/core/src/main/resources/md/Home.md

 * List of schema DnTypes - [/schema/dnType/list](/schema/dnType/list) Try out parameters *limit*, *dnTypeName*, and *namespace*.
 Most (currently all) of the types are present in support of the endpoints.
 * List of endpoints - [/schema/endpoint/list](/schema/endpoint/list) Try out parameters *limit* and *pathPrefix*.
-Note that if you read the output of this endpoint carefully you can determine the legal parameters to any of the endpoints.
+Note that if you read the output of this endpoint carefully you can determine the legal parameters to any of the other endpoints.
+* List of tables - [/schema/table/list](/schema/table/list) Try out parameter *namePrefix*.